Positively geared properties

 Getting the right balance between cash flow and the type of property you invest in will also be dependent on your current situation.
 In respect to your income, assets, tax bracket you fall and your future earnings potential.
 We would also preface this with your beliefs and experiences around property investing.
 Behaviours and attitudes play a big role.
 Some are only drawn to new properties, while others want to buy properties that are imperfect so they can add value through renovations, etc.

 The Strategy of Cash Flow

 Some experts in property investing don’t agree that targeting cash flow properties is a strategy.
 They describe it more as an outcome.
 We disagree.
 Irrespective of the label you put on it, the decision to go for positive cash flow versus negatively geared properties is very intentional and one that is derived from understanding your own personal situation and future projections and then making the decision that this is the way to go for you.
 In years 1 and 2 the cash flow may be hindered due to maintenance and repairs that are required - which can result in potentially raising the rental - however, the intention is for the property to return a positive cashflow so it can self sustain.
-This is very attractive for investors, as it allows their fluidness in their employment / personal situation if this is something that they are seeking.
-As the property is looking after itself and not reliant on their income to top it up.
+This is very attractive for investors, as it allows for fluidness in their employment / personal situation, if this is something that they are seeking, as the property is looking after itself and not reliant on income to top it up.
 When approaching any strategy, whether it's a Cash Flow Strategy or not, it's crucial that you also think strategically about your financial structure, and investigate and review the data insights before creating your plan.